RockefellerArchiveCenter/processing-manual/processing.md

         - Insert the resulting formatted statement into a Processing Information Note
           in the finding aid.

+- If the item’s format is NOT listed in the Digital Media Log fill out the **Digital Media Vendor Transfer Form**. *The Digital Media Log is meant to track in-house transfers only.
+Any other formats must be sent out to a vendor to be transferred.*

+    - Individually label and folder each item.
+Include the Ref ID, finding aid number, and associated file title on the label of each folder.

+    - Assign an additional instance for the digital media item within ArchivesSpace.
+This instance will be used to describe the “DM box.”
+Enter the box number (example: DM1, DM2, etc.), location information, and barcode of the DM Box.
+If the current DM box is full, create a new top container with the next sequential number and fill out the top container information accordingly.

+    - Place the folders containing the digital media items inside the DM box and shelve in the appropriate location (see the Digital Media Vendor Transfer Form for details).

 - Describe the resulting file(s), within originating context, in aggregate in the finding aid.
 - After imaging, submit the original digital media for disposal in accordance with RAC Collections Management procedure.